How Do I Know if My Cloud Kitchen is Profitable? Key Metrics to Look For

 Labor Cost % = (Total Staff Cost / Total Revenue) × 100

-If labor expenses increase faster than revenue growth, profitability weakens even if sales remain high.
+If labor expenses rise faster than revenue, profitability weakens even if sales remain strong.

 Average Order Value (AOV) measures revenue generated per transaction.